My kind of private lessons: one-on-one penis tutoring at your hunky high school teacher’s house.

 I worry sometimes that I’m going to start getting letters from scary parents’ councils or the RNC demanding that I stop promoting incest.
 But – at least in the way that we talk about it here – incest isn’t really the point of this.
 I’m not showcasing raunchy, rapey tales of abuse and manipulation between family members.
 That’s scary and off-putting to me and definitely doesn’t make me want to do anything with my penis.
 I don’t think abusive relationships or genuine psychological damage need to have a place in pornography.
 That’s not what this is about.

-The reason I think Josman’s stories and comics are worth keeping alive after so many years is because they illustrate a world where sexual interaction isn’t destructive or damaging to the ego or psyches of those involved.
+The reason I think Josman’s stories and comics (Private Lessons is no exception) are worth keeping alive after so many years is because they illustrate a world where sexual interaction isn’t destructive or damaging to the ego or psyches of those involved.
 Josman stories don’t end with “and that’s why I can’t have any regular relationships to thiiiis day.”
 They end with love and a connection that allows the characters to see each other more clearly than when they started.
 There is a lightheartedness that comes through because the characters accept each other fully, without a weird Chinese wall surrounding sex and the body parts related to sex.

 Perhaps this world that Josman envisions and brings to life in such vivid, smiling, candy-colored cartoon magic doesn’t really exist because we’re all still so fragile from being told from birth that there are parts of our brains, bodies, and our very existence that are not acceptable; not to family, not to society, and sometimes not even to ourselves.
 Is it possible that one could overcome that eventually, and begin to see something like genital stimulation with the same banality with which we see preparing and eating delicious food?
 Maybe there’s nothing about erection and ejaculation that is inherently meaningful and potentially detrimental after all.
 Maybe it’s just how bodies work, and necessary to humans continuing to exist.